News and events

 Talk: Genetic Risk Factors, Mechanistic Stratification and Drug Repurposing Targets for Endometriosis

-In this session, our CEO and Co-founder, Steve Gardner will present how combinatorial analytics has identified more than 300 disease signatures associated with endometriosis.
+In this session, our CEO and Co-founder, Steve Gardner presents how combinatorial analytics has identified more than 300 disease signatures associated with endometriosis.
 These findings have been reproduced across three large global cohorts with diverse ancestries, from UK Biobank, OXEGENE and All of Us.

 The results allow us to:

-Steve will share new insights that are enabling precision medicine strategies to predict, treat, and prevent endometriosis.
+Steve shares new insights that are enabling precision medicine strategies to predict, treat, and prevent endometriosis.

 Poster: Genetic Differences Between Endometriosis and Adenomyosis

-PrecisionLife will also present further new findings in our poster: 'Characterizing the Genetic and Biological Differences between Endometriosis and Adenomyosis' - comparing the genetic architectures of endometriosis and adenomyosis.
+PrecisionLife also presents further new findings from our disease studies, with: 'Characterizing the Genetic and Biological Differences between Endometriosis and Adenomyosis' - comparing the genetic architectures of endometriosis and adenomyosis.

 Our analysis reveals distinct mechanistic drivers for each condition, including multiple genes shared across both and dozens of novel adenomyosis-associated genes not previously reported in endometriosis GWAS.